Request a Demo Blog

 First, let us point out that we at WebPurify are always learning, paying close attention to the various fails and successes of moderation programs to help us improve our approach.
 We would never suggest that we could magically swoop in and solve all of YouTube’s challenges.
 What we can do, with over 10 years in the content moderation space, is help clients identify the risks they will face when allowing user-generated video content, and figure out a video moderation plan appropriate for what their commercial agenda is.
 Opening the floodgates to user-generated content without a scalable plan is risky and irresponsible.
 We can essentially help you avoid these YouTube scenarios of advertisers pulling budgets and sabotaging your own company’s campaigns by anticipating the potential blind spots that may lie ahead of you.

-Find out more about our video moderation service here.
+Find out more about our moderation service and video moderation service.
 Plus, see how Facebook is Tackling Moderating Violent Videos here.